 Your car’s extras could affect rates

-Pro tip: There are many factors that affect car insurance rates, so if you’re considering a new car, check on the finer details pertaining to the vehicle’s specifics before committing.
+Many factors affect car insurance rates, so if you’re considering a new car, check on the finer details pertaining to the vehicle before committing.

 Where you live could cost you

-The cost of insurance could differ, whether you live in the country or a city.
-High-density areas have an increased chance of accident, so the rate reflects that risk.
-Another factor that could raise fees is if your hometown has higher car theft incidents.
-In addition, in states like Michigan — where instances of insurance fraud and uninsured drivers are greater — insurance costs are higher than the national average.
+In addition, in states like Michigan — where instances of insurance fraud and uninsured drivers are more common — insurance costs are higher than the national average.

 Accidents could follow you